thma/lambda-ski/kiselyov.md

 - a compiler that eliminates *Bulk Combinators* with logarithmic size(`compileBulkLog`)

 I'll don't want to go into all the details of the algorithms.
 [Ben's blog post](https://crypto.stanford.edu/~blynn/lambda/kiselyov.html) is a great resource for this.
 I'll just give a brief overview of the compilation outputs of the different compilers.
 And then I'll focus on performance comparisons between the different approaches.
-I will use [my original compiler](https://github.com/thma/lambda-ski/blob/main/src/LambdaToSKI.hs) based on the classic (recursively optimized) bracket abstraction as a baseline for the performance comparisons.
+I will use [my original compiler](https://github.com/thma/lambda-ski/blob/main/src/LambdaToSKI.hs) `compileBracket` based on the classic (recursively optimized) bracket abstraction as a baseline for the performance comparisons.

 ### The simple `main` example